Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

 Gospel Oak Community Centre operates from St Michaels Church in the Hall Green area of Birmingham.
 The group works to promote the overall wellbeing, plus social and mental welfare of residents in the local area.

 The Foundation supported the group in 2016 by funding a gardening and community clean-up project involving local young people.
-This year the group is using a £5,000 grant to fund a year-long youth club for 35 local teenagers aged 15-18 who may otherwise be vulnerable to joining in with anti-social behaviour or crime.
-The activity has been requested by police, who have identified that Thursday evenings are a particularly problematic time where diversionary activities are needed.
+In 2017 the group used a £5,000 grant to fund a year-long youth club for 35 local teenagers aged 15-18 who were vulnerable to joining in with anti-social behaviour or crime.
+The activity was requested by police, who identified that Thursday evenings were a particularly problematic time where diversionary activities were needed.

-The weekly youth club will include cookery activities to cover basic techniques and skills, but also learning about more exotic ingredients and recipes.
-Sports activities will include circuits training and yoga, as well as less played indoor sports like handball.
-At the end of the year the grant will also support a community open day in which the young people will showcase what they have learned for the local community.
+The weekly youth club included cookery activities to cover basic techniques and skills, but also learning about more exotic ingredients and recipes.
+Sports activities included circuit training and yoga, as well as less played indoor sports like handball.
+At the end of the year the grant also supported a community open day in which the young people were able to showcase what they learned for the local community.

 Hall Green Youth, Birmingham